 Weight loss, it turns out, boosts your testosterone levels.
 In fact, if you’re overweight (or obese) and have low T levels, taking off some of those pounds is one of the best things you can do to get higher T levels.
 This makes sense, of course, given the direct effects obesity has on testosterone.
 When you lose fat tissue, you’re interrupting the aforementioned “vicious cycle” – and that’s why the more pounds you drop, the higher your testosterone levels will climb.
 Also, you’ll get that testosterone boost regardless of how you’re losing weight: dieting, regular exercise, and bariatric surgery can all elevate testosterone levels by eliminating testosterone-destroying fat.

-(Generally speaking, resistance exercise – like weightlifting – is the best kind of exercise for increasing T levels, but you need to keep it up for at least 6 months to see a significant difference.)
+(Generally speaking, resistance exercise – like weightlifting – is the best kind of exercise for increasing your hormone level when it comes to testosterone, but you need to keep it up for at least 6 months to see a significant difference.)

 You face an increased risk of low testosterone if you are overweight or obese.
 And under such circumstances, your body can be thrown into a destructive cycle where lower-than-normal T levels cause greater weight gain – which, in turn, drops your T levels even further (thus continuing the cycle).

-Testosterone levels can be boosted, however, by weight loss – and in general, you’ll get higher T levels the more pounds you lose.
+Testosterone levels can be boosted in some cases, however, by lifestyle modifications involving weight loss – and in general, you’ll get higher T levels the more pounds you lose.
 So if you are overweight or obese – and a testosterone test reveals that you have low T – your healthcare provider may recommend a weight loss strategy as the ideal way to elevate your T levels.

 1. Fui MN, Dupuis P, Grossmann M. Lowered testosterone in male obesity: mechanisms, morbidity and management.
 Asian J Androl.
 2014;16(2):223-231. doi:10.4103/1008-682X.122365